 All students must submit the following documents to the Graduate Degree Completion Office (GDC)

-- Transcript verification of having completed the multiple subject, single subject credential program no more than 5 years prior to enrolling in the post-credential MAT units
+- Transcript verification of having completed the multiple subject, single subject credential program from FPU no more than 5 years prior to enrolling in the post-credential MAT units

 - Graduate Admissions Application Update form